 - Always keep an easily accessible, up-to-date, and well-stocked First-Aid kit.
 Because the first few minutes are often critical during a medical emergency, this kit needs to be close by with the right supplies.
 Some churches include an automated external defibrillator (AED) in their kits.

 - Your leadership may benefit from training such as Basic First-Aid, CPR, and AED (if you have one).
-Contact your Georgia church insurance program to find out about scheduling one of these trainings.
+Contact your church insurance program in Georgia to find out about scheduling one of these trainings.

 - When a serious emergency arises, injuries can be easily compounded by honest mistakes on the part of untrained people who try to help.
 Use caution when determining if an incident is minor or life threatening.